 TRPS has the unique feature to measure particle zeta potential and size simultaneously on a particle by particle basis.
 A particle’s zeta potential is related to its surface charge and is defined as the potential difference between dispersion medium and the stationary layer of fluid attached to the dispersed particles.
 From a theoretic point of view, it is the electrical potential at the slip plane of the interfacial double layer.
 Zeta potential is often used as an indicator for colloidal stability.
 For charge stabilised particles, zeta potential values of |30 mV| or higher are representative of a stable colloidal system.
 Also, a particle’s zeta potential is useful in identifying biological analytes carrying different surface charge when their sizes are comparable.

 In order to achieve accurate and reliable particle zeta potential measurements by TRPS, instrument settings should ensure that the electrophoretic forces are the dominant contribution to particle transport mechanism.
-For this reason, the pressure range applied during zeta potential measurements must be set to 10 fold lower than size and concentration measurements by pulling a lever in the VPM module.
+For this reason, the pressure range applied during zeta potential measurements should be minimal, typically no more than 100 Pa.

 Like in other technologies, the electrophoretic mobility (μ) is measured as a way to calculate the particle zeta potential in aqueous media and moderate electrolyte concentrations.
 The electrophoretic mobility relates to the velocity of particles in a unit of electric field.
 The particle zeta potential (ζ) is typically related to the electrophoretic mobility by the Smoluchwski approach:

 where η and ε are respectively dynamic viscosity of the electrolyte and dielectric constant.